- Brand name

-This leaflet answers some common questions about Inza.
+This leaflet answers some common questions about Inza tablets.

-All medicines have benefits and risks.
+All medicines have risks and benefits.
 Your doctor has weighed the risks of you taking Inza against the benefits they expect it will have for you.

 What Inza is used for

-- different types of arthritis including rheumatoid arthritis, osteoarthritis and ankylosing spondylitis
+- in different types of arthritis including rheumatoid arthritis, osteoarthritis and ankylosing spondylitis

-- muscle and bone injuries such as sprains, strains, lower back pain, rheumatism and tendonitis, such as tennis elbow
+- in muscle and bone injuries such as sprains, strains, lower back pain (lumbago), rheumatism and tendonitis, such as tennis elbow

 - swelling and pain after setting broken or dislocated bones